weew/kernel/readme.md

 ## Introduction

 Kernel is responsible for the bootstrap process of service providers.
-It offers you a easy and intuitive way to register you own providers.
+It offers you a easy and intuitive way to register your own providers.
 The boot process consists of three steps - `instantiation`, `initialization` and `booting`.
 There is also an additional step - `shutdown`.
 This gives your providers a lot of flexibility on when to do what.

 ## Usage

 ### Creating a provider

 Any class can be used as a provider.
 If the provider has any of these methods `initialize`, `boot`, `shutdown`, the container will invoke them accordingly.
+It does not require a specific interface.
+This is by choice, I'll explain why I chose this solution in one of the future readme updates.

 ```php
 class MyServiceProvider {}